AdrianCardin/ClipboardPlus/README.md

 ### Requirements

 - macOS with Xcode 16 or newer installed (the project uses Xcode's modern file-system-synchronized groups and String Catalogs).
 - A free Apple ID is enough to build and run it locally — **no paid Apple Developer Program membership needed**.
-The only downside of the free tier is that a build stops working after 7 days and needs to be rebuilt from Xcode (just press ⌘R again, or automate it locally with a script + `launchd` job that rebuilds and relaunches it every few days).
+The only downside of the free tier is that a build stops working after 7 days.
+This repo includes `Scripts/resign-and-relaunch.sh`, which — combined with a local `launchd` job (see step 6 below) — **re-signs and relaunches the app on its own every 6 days**, so once set up you never have to think about it again.

 ### Build & run